ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 ### Create Vector Store From Documents

-With everything ready for initializing Vector store, we create it using [_CouchbaseVectorStore.fromDocuments_](https://js.langchain.com/docs/integrations/vectorstores/couchbase#create-vector-store) function in Langchain.
+With everything ready for initializing Vector store, we create it using [_CouchbaseVectorStore.fromDocuments_](https://js.langchain.com/docs/integrations/vectorstores/couchbase#create-vector-store) function in LangChain.
 This function requires the documents which user wants to upload, details of couchbase vector store and an embeddings client which will create text to vector (embeddings).

 ```typescript
 await CouchbaseVectorStore.fromDocuments(docs, embeddings, couchbaseConfig);